timescale/docs.timescale.com-content/replication.md

 host       replication     repuser         <REPLICATION_HOST_IP>/32     scram-sha-256
 ```

->ttt The above settings will restrict replication connections to traffic coming
+>:TIP: The above settings will restrict replication connections to traffic coming
 from `REPLICATION_HOST_IP` as the PostgreSQL user `repuser` with a valid
 password.  `REPLICATION_HOST_IP` will be able to initiate streaming replication
 from that machine without additional credentials.
 You may want to